 Given the city’s political context, the 2017 announcement of $1.25B in federal, provincial, and municipal funding to build Villiers Island, and make room for “Canada’s first climate-positive community,” was only surprising for its focus on its positive environmental impact.34“How the $1.2 Billion Dollar Injection Will Kickstart the Port Lands,” CBC News, June 30, 2017, https://www.cbc.ca/news/canada/toronto/toronto-port-lands-investment-1.4185524.
 The project is pitched as a flood protection feature for the Port Lands; its website notes that, in addition to bolstering the area’s defenses, it will reduce the vulnerability of East Harbour to flooding.35“Key Benefits of Flood Protection,” Waterfront Toronto, accessed December 7, 2018, https://portlandsto.ca/key-benefits-of-flood-protection/.
 But it will also unlock 54 acres of land on the island for new development.36“Villiers Island,” Waterfront Toronto, accessed December 7, 2018, https://www.waterfrontoronto.ca/nbe/portal/waterfront/Home/waterfronthome/projects/villiers+island/villiers+island.

 Villiers Island is a vivid illustration of how economic advancement remains the main motivation behind Toronto’s plans for the Port Lands.
 It does provide flood protection—from a problem the city’s economic advancement created in the first place, and reinforced with the filling of the marsh.
 It will create a “climate-positive” community—on the site of what was once one of the largest wetlands in the region, a type of ecosystem with more carbon sequestration abilities than any built environment.
-It will host some affordable housing—in a city where developers have no requirement to, or interest in, building it themselves.
+It will host some affordable housing—in a city where developers have no requirement to, or interest in, integrating it into their projects.
 But most importantly, it gives the entrenched developer community a new project.
 As a bonus, it directly benefits the East Harbour project, owned by a developer with deep ties to the heart of the mayor’s office.

 Less than an hour and a half’s drive southwest of Toronto, the Six Nations of the Grand River reserve is the largest in Canada.
 Much like the Ashbridge family’s original land grant, the reserve was created for Iroquois peoples who lived in New York and fought for the British during the American Revolution—on territory once home to the Mississaugas.37“The Haldimand Treaty of 1784,” Six Nations Council, accessed December 7, 2018, http://www.sixnations.ca/LandsResources/HaldProc.htm.
 Today—in 2018, in Canada—91% of the homes on the reserve are not connected to a water system.
 Communal taps residents rely on produce water that is too unhealthy to drink.
 And Nestlé, the enormous multinational corporation, pumps millions of litres of water for its bottling operations daily from the reserve’s land—paying royalty fees to the government of Ontario.38Alexandra Shimo, “While Nestlé Extracts Millions of Litres From Their Land, Residents Have No Drinking Water,” The Guardian, October 4, 2018, https://www.theguardian.com/global/2018/oct/04/ontario-six-nations-nestle-running-water.
 That government uses those dollars to invest in places like the Port Lands, instead of supporting Indigenous residents without access to basic services.
-And so continues a cycle that traces its beginnings to the first acts of Indigenous displacement and environmental destruction by Canada’s governments, focusing on the interests of the wealthiest at the expense of the poor, and the peoples who stewarded the land for centuries before European settlers had the chance to destroy it.
+And so continues a colonial cycle of systemic violence that traces its beginnings to the first acts of Indigenous displacement and environmental destruction by Canada’s governments, focusing on the interests of the wealthiest at the expense of the poor, and the peoples who stewarded the land for centuries before European settlers had the chance to destroy it.

 “Ashbridges Bay Park.”
 City of Toronto.
 Accessed December 7, 2018. https://www.toronto.ca/data/parks/prd/facilities/complex/1/index.html.